-Differences between E.coli & Salmonella
+Differences between E.Coli & Salmonella

 How to protect yourself

 The best way to avoid any infection from E-coli and Salmonella is to maintain hygiene.
-Always thoroughly wash your vegetables and fruits as they may have come into contact with dirt which may have been contaminated by feces.
-In fact, E-coli and Salmonella can be passed by a simple shake of a hand from someone who has hasn’t washed their hands after relieving their bowel.
+Always thoroughly wash your vegetables and fruits as they may have come into contact with dirt that may have been contaminated by feces.
+In fact, E-coli and Salmonella can be passed by a simple shake of a hand from someone who hasn’t washed their hands after relieving their bowel.
 Thus, always wash your hands before eating.

 Read Next: Tips on Protecting Your Home from E coli